xxyzzzq/quex/doc/source/modes/matching/match-precedence.rst

 Precedence Rules
 ----------------

-A precise interpretation of data requires that the relation between the data and its meaning is distinct.

-Matching is about executing program code as reaction to a detected pattern in an incoming lexatom stream.
-For a given position in the stream, only a *single* pattern may win in the sense that its correspondent action is executed, and that the next analysis step starts right behind the last lexatom of the lexeme.
+Precise interpretation of data requires a distinct relation between data and its meaning :cite:`Sproat2000computational`.
+For lexical analysis, this means that relation between a stream of lexatoms and the stream of produced tokens must be *distinct*.
+The input data is processed sequentially.
+An analysis step results in token sending and the increment of the input position.
+Both are accomplished as reactions to pattern matches.
+Consequently, to maintain a distinct relation between the lexatom stream and the token stream, only one pattern is allowed to match for a given position in the input.

 Patterns such as ``[0-9]+`` for numbers and ``[a-z]+`` for identifiers cannot even partly match a common lexeme.
 Caution, however, is appropriate if the set